indirap/critical-css-generator/README.md

-# Critical CSS
+# Critical CSS Generator

-Extract critical css (above the fold) from a specific site using puppeteer.
+Extract critical css (above the fold) for a specific site using puppeteer.

 ### Usage